arangodb/docs/3.11/programs-arangoimport-examples-csv.md

 spend time converting them to JSON for the import.

 To import data from a CSV file, make sure your file contains the attribute names in the first row.
-All the following lines in the file will be interpreted as data records and will be imported.
+All the following lines in the file are interpreted as data records and are imported.

 The CSV import requires the data to have a homogeneous structure.
 All records must have exactly the same amount of columns as there are headers.
-By default, lines with a different number of values will not be imported and there will be warnings for them.
+By default, lines with a different number of values are not imported and you get warnings about them.
 To still import lines with less values than in the header, there is the `--ignore-missing` option.
-If set to true, lines that have a different amount of fields will be imported.
-In this case only those attributes will be populated for which there are values.
-Attributes for which there are no values present will silently be discarded.
+If set to `true`, lines that have a different amount of fields are imported.
+In this case, only those attributes are populated for which there are values.
+Attributes for which there are no values present are silently discarded.

 Example: